KevJord76/portfolio-project-3/README.md

 ## Existing Features

 - __Random Name Generation__
-    - Once a category is chosen a random famous person's name is generated from that category
+    - Once a category is chosen a random famous person's name is generated from that category, I imported the random library to implement this requirement
     - The player then has to figure out who this person is by guessing characters they think are in the name

 <!--- Sport image -->